NativeScript/docs/content/guide/core/utils.md

 ```ts
 const didFileOpen: boolean = Utils.openFile(filePath, title)
 ```
-Opens the file at specified `filePath`.
+Opens the file at the specified `filePath`.
 _Optional_: (`Android-only`) `title` is the title of the file viewer.

 ---